shria-devarakonda/Fractal-Tree/README.md

 # Fractal-Tree
 A fractal tree made with the Turtle module in Python.
-Fascinating stuff.
+Fractastic!